Pathfinder 2e - The Ratfolk Handbook

 - : Situational, but neat.
 You can address the language issue with Intimidating Glare, so there's little reason to take this from a character optimization perspective.
 But is is really neat.

 - : Why?
-I get it, Ratfolk are rodents rodents have cheek pouches, and putting stuff into your math and having difficulty speaking is comedic gold.
+I get it, Ratfolk are rodents rodents have cheek pouches, and putting stuff into your mouth and having difficulty speaking is comedic gold.
 I get that.
 But this provides no meaningful improvement over a belt pouch.

 - : Maybe helpful for builds which depend heavily on items like alchemists, but even then it's not important unless you're going absolutely nuts on items.